derivada/crossword-scrapper/README.md

 6. Preferably, use a VPN just in case your IP gets banned (altough this small number of requests shouldn't be deemed harmful by the server)
 7. Enjoy!

+## Data scheme
+type - The crossword collection type date - The date in format YYYY/MM/DD layout - A binary matrix with 0s for originally empty cells and 1s for grey cells letters - The solution letter matrix, with grey cells represented by '-' vclues - The vertical clues text vclues_pos - The (x, y) position of the vertical word starts vclues_len - The word length of the clue hclues - The horizontal clues text hclues_pos - The (x, y) position of the horizontal word starts hclues_len - The word length of the clue

 ## Technologies:
 - Mozilla Firefox' Gecko Driver, the bot version of mozilla
 - Selenium, the web driver adapter that allows us to automatically navigate and click through the pages to handle dynamic content extraction